marcelopetersen/CustomConfigurationSections/README.txt

-﻿This project contain sample projects of how to create custom configuration section to .Net Framework applications.
+﻿This project contain sample projects of how to create custom configuration sections to .Net Framework applications.

 Those samples can be used on app.config or web.config as well.

 References